ajstarks/dubois-data-portraits/README.md

 # Recreations of W.E.B Dubois's Data Portraits

-decksh recreations of visualizations in "W.E.B Dubois's Data Portraits, Visualizing Black America"
+decksh recreations of visualizations in "W.E.B Dubois's Data Portraits, Visualizing Black America" edited by Whitney Battle-Baptiste and Britt Rusert (ISBN 978-1-61689-706-2)

 * Plate  1: The Georgia Negro
 * Plate  2: Relative Negro Population of the States of the United States